busy-web/cli/README.md

     clean project install fresh packages
     Alias: dev:i
     Options:
-      -r, --rebuild removes the lockfile and generates a new lockfile based on current package.json only on &lsaquo;install&rsaquo;
+      -r, --rebuild removes the lockfile and generates a new lockfile based on current package.json only on <install>

 ##### dev:update
     install missing packages